Sam-Dragon/interview/java-questions/easy/direct-questions.md

    single tasking is time consuming and does not utilize system resources properly <br>
    whereas multi tasking is time efficient and utilize the system resources properly <br>

-5. What is CPU intensive vs IO intensive Task ? what to use when ?
+5. What is CPU intensive vs IO intensive Task ? what to use when ? <br>
 A. CPU Intensive Task: A task that requires a lot of computation and uses the CPU heavily. <br>
-   Use Cases: Image/video processing, Scientific simulations, Cryptographic calculations, Machine learning model training,      Data compression/encryption
+   Use Cases: Image/video processing, Scientific simulations, Cryptographic calculations, Machine learning model training,      Data compression/encryption <br>

-   IO Intensive Task: A task that spends more time waiting for input/output operations than doing computation Use Cases: Reading/writing files to disk, Accessing databases, Network communication (APIs, downloading files), Logging      or interacting with hardware
+   IO Intensive Task: A task that spends more time waiting for input/output operations than doing computation <br>
+   Use Cases: Reading/writing files to disk, Accessing databases, Network communication (APIs, downloading files), Logging      or interacting with hardware

 6. Difference between process and threads ? <br>
 A. Process is an independent program in execution whereas Thread is a lightweight unit of a process <br>
-   Process has its own memory space (heap, stack) whereas Thread shares memory with other threads in the same process <br>
+   - Process has its own memory space (heap, stack) whereas Thread shares memory with other threads in the same process <br>
-   Process is isolated from other processes	whereas threads are Not isolated – threads can affect each other Process communication is Inter-process Communication (IPC), slower whereas threads uses shared memory – fast but risky (race conditions)
+   - Process is isolated from other processes	whereas threads are Not isolated – threads can affect each other
+   - Process communication is Inter-process Communication (IPC), slower whereas threads uses shared memory – fast but risky (race conditions)
-  Process Creation Overhead Higher (needs separate memory, resources) whereas threads overhead is Lower (shares context with parent process)
+  - Process Creation Overhead Higher (needs separate memory, resources) whereas threads overhead is Lower (shares context with parent process)
-  Process crash affects only that process	whereas Thread crash can affect the whole process (all threads) Process run separate applications/tasks whereas Thread	run parts of the same task concurrently
+  - Process crash affects only that process	whereas Thread crash can affect the whole process (all threads)
+  - Process run separate applications/tasks whereas Thread	run parts of the same task concurrently

 7. How to create threads ? <br>
 - It can be created in following ways